yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Plot refers to the main events of a story (what happens in the story).
 * Exposition is the beginning of the story, and when the author engages the reader and shares essential information to get the story started.
 * Background information such as the characters, situation, and setting is told.
 The mood can also be told from the tone of the exposition.
-* The author can start the story in an important conversation, an important/intense event, an action scene, or a description.
+* The author can start the story in an important conversation, an important/intense event, an action scene, a sound effect, a question, a flashback, or a description.
 * The initial event is the first time when the conflict (problem) of the story is brought to the reader's attention.
 * At the beginning, the main character encounters a problem they must face.
 * There are two types of conflicts: internal and external.